-- 1. If you have registered your disability with the Disability & Dyslexia Service, you may be eligible for Exam Access Arrangements such as extra time. - 2.
+- 1. If you have registered your disability with the Disability & Neurodiversity Team, you may be eligible for Exam Access Arrangements such as extra time. - 2.
 Full details regarding Exam Access Arrangements can be found on the Assessment & Results webpage. - 3.
-Students who have a disability as defined in the Equality Act 2010 (a mental or physical impairment which has a substantial and long-term effect on your ability to carry out normal day-to-day activities) and are registered with Disability and Dyslexia Services will only need to apply once to be considered for and allocated Exam Access Arrangements appropriate for their disability or condition.
-These Exam Access Arrangements will then be carried over from one year to the other for the duration of their study at the College unless there is a change in their impairment.
-In this case, they will be responsible for informing the Disability & Dyslexia Services as promptly as possible. - 4.
-Students with Specific Learning Difficulties (SpLD) who have registered with the Disability & Dyslexia Services will automatically be allocated Exam Access Arrangements in accordance with the recommendations contained in the Educational Psychologist or Specialist Teachers report that they need to provide on registration.
-These Exam Access Arrangements will be put in place for the duration of their study at the College unless there is a change in their circumstances.
-In this case, they will be responsible for informing the Disability & Dyslexia Services as promptly as possible. - 5.
-Students who are not registered with Disability & Dyslexia Services but have a short or mediumterm condition may apply for Exam Access Arrangements for a single assessment period.
-Applications should be submitted as soon as possible so that arrangements can be put in place in good time and where at all possible by Friday 20 January 2023.
-We cannot guarantee Exam Access Arrangements when applications are made after this date. - 6.
-If during the College examination period you are diagnosed with a condition for which Exam Access Arrangements might be helpful, you should contact Disability and Dyslexia Services to seek advice and support about whether appropriate arrangements can be put in place and if so, how to apply for these (E-mail: disability-dyslexia@rhul.ac.uk).
+Students who have a disability as defined in the Equality Act 2010 (a mental or physical impairment which has a substantial and long-term effect on your ability to carry out normal day-to-day activities) and are registered with Disability & Neurodiversity Team will only need to apply once to be considered for and allocated Exam Access Arrangements (sometimes referred to as Access Arrangements for Assessment) appropriate for their disability or condition.
+These Exam Access Arrangements will then be carried over from one year to the other for the duration of their study at the University unless there is a change in their impairment.
+In this case, they will be responsible for informing the Disability & Neurodiversity Teams as promptly as possible. - 4.
+Students with Specific Learning Difficulties (SpLD) who have registered with the Disability & Neurodiversity Teams will automatically be allocated Exam Access Arrangements (Reasonable adjustments) in accordance with the recommendations contained in the Educational Psychologist or Specialist Teachers report that they need to provide on registration.
+These Exam Access Arrangements will be put in place for the duration of their study at the University unless there is a change in their circumstances.
+In this case, they will be responsible for informing the Disability & Neurodiversity Teams as promptly as possible.

+5. Students who are not registered with the Disability & Neurodiversity Team but have a short or medium-term condition may apply for Exam Access Arrangements for a single assessment period.
+Applications should be submitted as soon as possible so that arrangements can be put in place in good time and where at all possible by: